Cafeepy/Change/README.md

 I should probably also note that:
-- a) the game isn't actually finished,
+- the game isn't actually finished,
-- b) the game isn't actually balanced either,
+- the game isn't actually balanced either,
-- c) the game is rather sloppy, and
+- the game is rather sloppy, and
-- d) the game probably doesn't work.
+- the game probably doesn't work.

 Thanks for checking it out anyways!
 Feel free to steal the idea if it's even worth stealing, I hope you can make a better version.